TyckoLab/CloudASM/README.md

 2. Clone this repository on your computer

-3. Define the **ASM variables** and the **GCP variables** in `main.sh`.
+3. Define the **ASM variables** and the **GCP variables** in `master.sh`.

 4. Launch a virtual environment `source dsub_libs/bin/activate` from dsub's repository.

-5. Copy, sequentially, all instructions from main.sh into the terminal, block by block (a "block" is a set of instructions included in between two headlines).
+5. Copy, sequentially, all instructions from `master.sh` into the terminal, block by block (a "block" is a set of instructions included in between two headlines).

 6. Before moving on to the next instructions block, re-run the jobs that fail if you use preemptible machines (failure rate is about 5-10% when using preemptible machines).
 See below how to do that.